musebe/musebecodes/packages/personal-blog-lite/content/blog/Airtable /index.md

 After the installation, lets create our `app.js` file.
 This is where we shall setup our express server.

+Add the following code to the created file :

 ```js
 const express = require('express');
 const app = express();